 Your residence status is the main factor determining your continuing liability to UK tax, and this is established using a set of statutory tests.
+IHT liability on overseas assets is also now determined by your residence status.

 It is worth gaining a basic understanding of what you will need to consider if you are thinking of leaving the UK to live abroad - or if you have been abroad and are now returning to the UK.
 For both situations you can minimise the amount of UK tax that you will have to pay if you plan well ahead.